 Curiously, in my 20s I had a perfectly good way into late Victorian churches and their glass.
 I used to drive Leonard Cheshire round to the Jesuit church in Farm Street Mayfair

-I should have known better., earlier.
-My grandfather https://richarddnorth.com/2014/10/stanley-kennedy-norths-stained-glass-1/Stanley Kennedy North was an artist in stained glass, as in several other genres, including medieval pastiche.
+I should have known better, earlier.
+My grandfather Stanley Kennedy North was an artist in stained glass, as in several other genres, including medieval pastiche.
 Amongst the myriad things I don’t know about him, I have no idea how hands-on he was.
 Many stained glass artists depended on glassworks and artisans to translate their work.
-I have recently discovered that in the 1920s, for instance, there was a glass works in Regent Street, W1 which had employed 300 glassworkers in its late-Victorian heyday.
+I have recently discovered that in the 1920s, for instance, there was a glass-works in Regent Street, W1 which had employed 300 glassworkers in its late-Victorian heyday.
 Anyway, I now pay far more attention to the small glass panel he painted of his then wife, my grandmother Vera.
 And I treasure a rather humdrum piece of glass from the Hunston convent in West Sussex which is now Chichester Free School.

 I said earlier that this is religious art.
 Some of it must be, in the sense that both patron and artist had overt, primary and specific religious purposes.
 But some stained glass, even in churches, like much “religious” painting anywhere, presumably grasped at religious themes (and funding) but delighted, really, in the purely (or the impurely) secular artistic possibilities they afforded.
-I think some of the portrayals of saints (especially St George and St Jerome, for instance) are good examples of this, and so is the astonishing crop of WW1 memorials.
+I think some of the portrayals of saints (especially St George and St Jerome, for instance) are good examples of this, and so is the astonishing crop of WW1 memorials from the 1920s.
 The last are often quite modernist.
 I rejoice in the depiction of soldiers in khaki as Archangels and it is good to see aeroplanes and machine guns amongst the clouds and fields of the older tradition.
 Both wars produced memorials which seem to mark a sort of high point.
 There was a new freedom of subject and style in religious stained glass.
 After it came a modernism which looks to this mainstream, middlebrow eye a sort of infantalism.

 That last gloomy thought is worth refining.
-John Piper was surely a very great stained glass specialist (and one who depended on interpreters in glassworks).
+John Piper was surely a very great stained glass specialist (and one who depended on interpreters in glass-works).
 His glass is often abstract and he understood shapes much as Matisse did.
 It might seem only fair to include Marc Chagall with him: but a Chagall on glass is not very different from a Chagall on paper so he does not quite qualify.
 And then there is the Irish artist, Evie Hone, whose work (and indeed that of her followers) thoroughly understands the “shard” approach.
 (Hone and Piper share exciting spots in Eton College chapel.)
 In St Wilfrid’s chapel, Church Norton, there is uplifting modern glass of the era of the fine Overlord Tapestry in Southsea’s D-Day museum.
 They share an aesthetic that has lots to do with baby-boomer comics and graphic art, in a good way.
 I was taken by the modern work in the Roman Catholic Church in Rottingdean.
 If you don’t like it, don’t worry: in St Margaret’s C of E parish church there are cracking Burne Jones’s, as executed by Morris.
 Burne Jones loved the village and did work for it as late as 1919.
 I can’t say what brought Edith Lungley to design – and make – a St George window for the church in 1937.
-I can’t find anything beyond a tanatalising reference to a Joan of Arc window by her in Brighton & Hove.2
+I can’t find anything beyond a tantalising reference to a Joan of Arc window by her in Brighton & Hove.

 I am fairly sure that my point about the cultivation of a certain modesty is reinforced by my reaction to a lovely rose window depicting the Tree of Life in St Margaret’s, Kemptown, Brighton & Hove.
 (It’s a subject essayed by Stanley North.)
 “Blimey”, I opined to the patient priest, ” I normally don’t like modern glass, but that’s lovely”.
 It was abstract and vivid.
 “That isn’t modern”, he replied.
 “It’s the oldest piece in the building”.
 It’s a Luxford of 1878.